ArunEj/Task_Management/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Data Management

+All data are maintained in your localStorage under the keyword task Create - localStorage.setItem()
+Delete - localStorage.removeItem()
+Update - localStorage.setItem()
+List of Data - localStorage.getItem()

 ## Build